 To ensure fair and equal access to the distribution network, the new entrant participants and the new roles of the distributor will need regulatory reforms.
-Regulatory frameworks for distributors currently do not always reflect the immense need for investment in upgrades.
-To remedy this situation, framework away from prioritizing cost reductions to top-down cost-effective resilience, incentivizing innovation and consumer engagement.
+Regulatory frameworks for distributors currently do not always reflect the immense need for investment in grid development and upgrades.
+To remedy this situation, regulators can shift their framework away from prioritizing cost reductions to topdown cost-effective resilience, incentivizing innovation and consumer engagement.
 This will result in improved service quality and, as efficiencies work their way through the system, in a reduction in prices.
 For instance, the ERC can approve an investment recovery mechanism for the use of energy storage systems to provide ancillary services such as frequency and control and voltage support.
-Storage systems can also act as reserves providing resource adequacy thereby improving grid stability and system reliability.
+Storage systems can act also as reserves providing resource adequacy thereby improving grid stability and system reliability.

-New roles for the distributor may include (a) actively purchasing system services from distributed resources to manage their flexibility needs, (b) overseeing data handling in smart grids, and (c) remaining in charge of metering due to their dependence on the data for secure and reliable grid operation.
+Grid operators assume a certain level of redundancy in both transmission capacity and supply capacity.
+These capacity margins in transmission should give the grid the capability to New roles for the distributor may include (a) actively purchasing system services from distributed resources to manage their flexibility needs, (b) overseeing data handling in smart grids, and (c) remaining in charge of metering due to their dependence on the data for secure and reliable grid operation.